Code-Institute-Submissions/Central-Leisure-Club/README.md

 institute page.<br>
 This site was tested across multiple browsers (Chrome, Safari, Internet Explorer, FireFox) and on multiple mobile devices (iPhone7: Chrome and Safari, iPad, Samsung Galaxy) to ensure compatibility and responsiveness.
+I also used http://www.responsinator.com/ to test for responsiveness.
 During the testing phase, I realized that background image: fixed was not compatible with iphone and samsung browsers.
 On Chrome and Safari in iOS, the background photo appeared zoomed-in and blurry and was not a fixed image while scrolling.
 I went to tutor support, but they did not have a solution for this error.
-Background image: fixed, apparently costs a lot to mobile browsers, so it's been disabled.
+Background image: fixed, apparently costs a lot to mobile browsers, so it's been disabled per www.stackoverflow.com.
 I changed the the background image to a background color for small screen sizes.

 <h1>Deployment</h1>